 “Just joking around!”
 Tomal said.
 “Sorry.
 Uh, muthsera, we were wondering if we could get access to the records for this building?
 Sera Ondryn wants us to write a report.”

 Synda gulped and drew in a deep breath.
 “Certainly.
 I will take you to—”

-The call came from a Redguard in a bright red silk jacket.
+The call came from a Redguard in a bright orange coat.
 Tomal’s eyes widened in recognition.
 “Muthsera Bando al-Ragath,” he said.

-Bando was already walking toward Tomal, a fierce grin on his face.
+Bando already walked toward Tomal, a fierce grin on his face.
 “They told me your honored father was in town.
 Truly, fortuitous timing.
 My compatriots and I are actually here to discuss the investment in Cheydinhal.”